memof90/window-shopper-swift/README.md

 # window-shopper-swift
-this is an app to calculate when hours and price need to work
+this is an app to calculate when hours and price need to work Calculated

 APP CALCULATED PRICE